Alfred Bestall

-Alfred Edmeades "Fred" Bestall, MBE (14 December 1892 – 15 January 1986) wrote and illustrated Rupert Bear for the London Daily Express, from 1935 to 1965.
+Alfred Edmeades "Fred" Bestall, MBE (14 December 1892 – 15 January 1986) was a British writer and illustrator for Rupert Bear for the London Daily Express, from 1935 to 1965.

 Biography

 Early life

 Bestall was born in Mandalay, Burma in 1892, where his parents were Methodist missionaries.
 He and his sister were sent back to England in 1897, and their parents joined them in 1910.
 As a schoolboy, he attended Rydal Mount school in Colwyn Bay from 1904 to 1911.
 He won a scholarship to the Birmingham Central School (later College) of Art and later attended the LCC Central School of Arts and Crafts in Camden.
 He served in World War I as an MT (motor transport) driver in the British Army in Flanders, where he transported troops, ammunition and stores in a range of vehicles including converted double-decker London B-Type buses, often under enemy fire.